 As you can see, there was a real struggle going on between my adult self, filled with ego, self-consciousness, and learned restrictions, and my uninhibited, free-spirited inner child.
 Thank goodness, my inner child won! 😅

-So when I started writing my novel (now re-titled Journey of a Sister) my job as the adult was simply to step out of the way and let her be free.
-I used the painting My Inner Child to illustrate the front cover of the e-book for Year Two, because there’s a part in there where Suzanne inspires Charles to awaken his inner child! (in the section ‘Lace Seduction’).
+When I started writing my novel in 2010 (now re-titled Journey of a Sister) my job as the adult was to get out of the way and let her be free.
+I used My Inner Child to illustrate the front cover of the e-book for Year Two, because there’s a part where Suzanne inspires Charles to awaken his inner child! (‘Lace Seduction’).

 Cezanne’s mission is to ‘Spread Love through Creativity’